About negative emotions

 Emotions are complex reactions

-Emotions are psychological (what we think) and biological (what we feel).
-Our brain responds to our thoughts by releasing hormones and chemicals which send us into a state of arousal.
+Emotions are complex reactions involving many biological and physiological processes within our bodies.
+Our brain responds to our thoughts by releasing hormones and chemicals, which send us into a state of arousal.
 All emotions come about in this way, whether positive or negative.

 How to deal with negative emotions